The Seward Family

 Frontier soldier (1826-1876)

 “Gus” was a west point graduate who served in the Mexican American and Civil Wars, retiring at the rank of Lt.
 Colonel.
-Gus was visiting his father in Washington on the night of the attack, and was injured fighting off the would-be assassin.
+Gus was visiting his father in Washington at the time of the attack on his father, and was injured fighting off the would-be assassin.

 Frederick W. Seward